 Ok.
 Know that a few things are going on here.
 First, Jesus is majorly frustrated with his tribe of trainees.
 Second, you have to understand the language of first century teaching.
 And then there is being unfamiliar with the geographical context from which he was speaking.
-Get past these, and you may have a better sense of what Jesus was saying here.
+Wrap these around your head, and you may have a better sense of what Jesus was saying here.

 First off, like you said, Jesus had just tried to help the Twelve get hold of what was important in a lesson on who was the greatest.
 “Anyone who wants to be the first must take last place and be servant of everyone else.”
 Nicely said.
 But he went further and painted the picture for them.
 He took a small child in his arms to show them what that would look like.